Operationalizing content moderation "accuracy" in the Digital Services Act: Efficiently estimating recall for a filter

 In this section, we determine which choices of binning, allocation (described in \S \ref{sec:binning}), and classifier are best for estimating recall with stratified sampling.
+The efficient and robust estimator derived in this section is used to estimate a content moderation recall for Reddit in \S\ref{sec:reddit_prevalence}, where we will continue to provide legal analysis on areas of underspecification in the ``accuracy'' reporting requirement.

-We use CivilComments \cite{DBLP:conf/www/BorkanDSTV19} as our testbed and emulate a content moderation system by constructing a keyword-based filter.
-While Civilcomments is annotated for toxicity and it is not an operationalized legal definition or community guideline, this setting provides a large dataset to study recall estimation in general.
-Similar to pool-based active learning \cite{DBLP:series/synthesis/2012Settles}, we assume in our simulated experiments that the dataset is initially unlabeled, and we ``annotate'' an example by revealing the label from the dataset.
+We use CivilComments \cite{DBLP:conf/www/BorkanDSTV19} as our testbed and emulate a content moderation system by constructing a keyword-based comment filter.
+While Civilcomments is annotated for toxicity and is not an operationalized legal definition or community guideline, this setting provides a large dataset to study recall estimation on a related task.
+Similar to pool-based active learning \cite{DBLP:series/synthesis/2012Settles}, we assume in our simulated experiments that the dataset is initially unlabeled, and we ``annotate'' whether an example is a false negative by revealing the label from the dataset.